If you have ever wrestled with a big decision, this will be familiar to you…

 Even a decision that has a 90% chance of going the way you want will work against you one out of ten times.
 If there is a 10% chance that a negative outcome does occur, you should ask yourself, “Will it be reversible?”

-Let’s say there’s only 40% chance that one variable will turn out in your favor if you take a certain decision path.
+Let’s say there’s only a 40% chance one variable will turn out in your favor if you take a certain decision path.
 Under those circumstances there’s a good chance you already ruled out that option very early in your decision-making process.

 Here’s why you shouldn’t have been so quick to rule out that option…